For years, this was the biggest limitation of WordPress.com.

 Pricing and Upgrade Implications

-One of the most meaningful outcomes of this change is psychological.
+One of the biggest impacts of this change isn’t just technical, it’s psychological.

-Users no longer feel pressured to overcommit early.
-You can start on a paid plan, validate your idea, and scale when it makes sense.
+You can start on a paid plan, build your site, install plugins, and only upgrade when your needs actually expand.
 Plugin access is no longer a gatekeeping feature.

-For anyone comparing blogging platforms, this makes WordPress.com a far more confident starting point.
+For many users, that makes WordPress.com a much more confident starting point.

 When WordPress.com Makes the Most Sense

-Choosing the right blogging platform isn’t just about features.
-It’s about how much time, energy, and mental bandwidth you want to spend maintaining a website versus using it.
+Choosing a platform isn’t just about features.
+It’s about how much time and energy you want to spend managing a site versus actually using it.

-WordPress.com makes the most sense when your priority is creating content, building traffic, and growing a brand, without getting pulled into constant technical decisions.
+WordPress.com makes the most sense when your priority is building content, growing traffic, or running a business without getting pulled into technical work.

 Ideal for First-Time Bloggers

-If you’re starting your first blog, WordPress.com removes many of the early roadblocks that cause people to quit.
+If you’re starting your first site, WordPress.com removes many of the early roadblocks that cause people to quit.

 You don’t need to: